stasm/l20n-syntax-experiments/current-plus.md

 ##4.
 Introduce a new data type: keywords

 Keywords are just like strings but don't require quotes because they must follow the syntax of identifiers.
-They make it easy to distinguish between user-facing strings that need to be loclaized and strings which are used for logic.
+They make it easy to distinguish between user-facing strings that need to be localized and strings which are used for logic.

-Keywords can be used anywhere where a string can.
+Keywords can be used anywhere where strings can.
 Additionally they are required when defining keys of hashes and as values of traits.

 Before: